atomicptr/defold.nvim/README.md

 If you do not have Babashka installed on your system, the plugin will download and manage its own local copy which will however add a few more requirements.

-If you have Babashka installed you'll only need either lsof or ss
+If you have Babashka installed you'll only need either lsof, ss or netstat

 If not, we'll also need curl and tar in addition